Alan Deardorff

-Alan V. Deardorff (born 1944) is the John W. Sweetland Professor of International Economics and a Professor of Economics and Public Policy at the University of Michigan Gerald R. Ford School of Public Policy, Ann Arbor.
-Deardorff received his Ph.D. in Economics from Cornell University in 1971.
+Alan V. Deardorff (born 1944) is the John W. Sweetland Professor Emeritus of International Economics and a professor emeritus of Public Policy at the University of Michigan Gerald R. Ford School of Public Policy, Ann Arbor.
+Deardorff received his Ph.D. in economics from Cornell University in 1971.

 Deardorff is the author of Deardorffs' Glossary of International Economics, as well as the Family Tree of Trade Economists.
-He has undertaken work on David Ricardo's theory of comparative advantage, arguing that "the law of comparative advantage breaks down when applied to individual commodities or pairs of commodities in a many-commodity world", but stating that "that the law is nonetheless valid if restated in terms of averages across all commodities".
+He has undertaken work on David Ricardo's theory of comparative advantage, arguing that "the law of comparative advantage breaks down when applied to individual commodities or pairs of commodities in a many-commodity world", but stating that "the law is nonetheless valid if restated in terms of averages across all commodities".
+He has also served as a consultant to international organizations including the Organization for Economic Cooperation and Development and the World Bank.